fallen-icarus/cardano-swaps/README.md

 ```

 #### swapPrice
-The `Rational` type is a fraction.
-Fractions are used on-chain due to the inability to properly use decimal types on-chain.
-The good news is there is no loss of functionality from using fractions.
+The `Rational` type is a fraction (decimal types do not work properly).
+Fortunately, there is no loss of functionality from using fractions.
 Users are able to supply decimals to `cardano-swaps` and it will properly convert the decimal to `Rational`.

-All prices on Cardano-Swaps are local.
-You can think of them as limit orders on an order book exchange.
+All prices in Cardano-Swaps are local (similar to limit orders in an order-book exchange).
 The price is always askedAsset/offeredAsset.
-So if you are offering ADA for DUST at a price of 1.5 (converted to 3/2), then the DEX enforces that 3 DUST are deposited for every 2 ADA removed from the swap address.
-So 15 DUST for 10 ADA is valid but 10 DUST for 10 ADA is not and will fail.
+For example, if $ADA is being offered for $DUST at a price of 1.5 (converted to 3/2), the contract requires that 3 $DUST are deposited for every 2 $ADA removed from the swap address.
+Ratios < 3/2 will fail, while ratios >= 3/2 will pass.

-By using prices like this, no oracles are needed for this DEX.
-Every user can set their own desired swap ratio based off what they believe the assets to be worth.
-The "global" price naturally emerges where the local bids and asks meet.
+Since every user explicitly defines their desired swap ratios, oracles are not required.
+The "global" price naturally emerges where the local bids and asks meet - just like an order-book.

-A zero or negative price means the assets are effectively free.
-A malicious user may deposit a utxo with a negative price in the datum in order to steal user funds.
+:warning: A zero or negative price means the assets are effectively free.
+A malicious user may deposit a UTxO with a negative price in the datum in order to steal user funds.
 To prevent this, swaps will fail unless all prices are greater than 0.

-When ADA is part of the pair, the price **MUST** be in units of ADA.
-The swap logic will correctly convert to lovelace when necessary.
-This was to improve usability.
-If you accidentally provide the price in terms of lovelace, the price will still undergo the conversion when the script executes and produce undesired behavior.
+For user-friendliness, when ADA is part of the trading pair, the price **MUST** be in units of ADA.
+The swap contract will convert to Lovelace when necessary.
+If Lovelace units are entered, conversion will still take place and produce undesired behavior.

 #### swapBeacon
-The `swapBeacon` field for the datum is necessary for the DEX to prevent misuse of the beacons.
-The DEX forces all assets with the supplied policy id to be burned instead of being withdrawn.
-This ensures the beacons can never be found in an address unrelated to the DEX. **If you supply the wrong policy id, your assets can be locked forever since you will not be allowed to withdraw them if they have the supplied policy id.** Only the utxo containing the beacon needs to use `Just beaconSym`; all active swaps can use `Nothing` for this field. `cardano-swaps` cli handles this part of the datum for you so you actually have to go out of your way to accidently lock funds by using the wrong `swapBeacon`.
-Just use `cardano-swaps` for creating datums and you will always have the correct datum.
+The `swapBeacon` field for the datum prevents misuse of beacons.
+The contract forces all assets with the supplied policy id to be burned instead of being withdrawn.
+This ensures the beacons can never be found in an address unrelated to `cardano-swaps`. **If the wrong policy id is supplied, assets will be locked forever.** Only the UTxO containing the beacon needs to use `Just beaconSym`; all active swaps can use `Nothing` for this field. `cardano-swaps` cli handles this part of the datum automatically, preventing accidental locking.

 ---
-### The Swap Contract Logic
+### Swap Contract Logic
-DEX contracts have three possible actions, aka redeemers:
+Swap contracts have three possible actions, a.k.a. redeemers:

-1. `Close` - withdraw any utxo located at the swap address and burn the beacon
+1. `Close` - withdraw any UTxO located at the swap address and burn the beacon
-2. `Update` - update the asking price for the utxos at the swap address
+2. `Update` - update the asking price for UTxOs at the swap address
-3. `Swap` - try swapping with assets at the swap address
+3. `Swap` - executing a swap with assets at the swap address

-Only the owner (signified by the address' staking credential) is allowed to use the `Close` or `Update` redeemers.
+:note: Only the owner (signified by the address' staking credential) is allowed to use the `Close` or `Update` redeemers.
 Anyone can use the `Swap` redeemer.

 #### `Close` Redeemer
-The `Close` redeemer makes it possible for the owner (signified by the address' staking credential) to recover the deposit stored with the reference script and make the address undiscoverable by burning the beacon.
-In order to reclaim the deposit, the beacon must be burned.
-The requirements for successfully using the `Close` redeemer are:
+The `Close` redeemer allows the owner (signified by the address' staking credential) to recover the deposit stored with the reference script, and make the address undiscoverable by burning the beacon. **In order to reclaim the deposit, the beacon must be burned.** The requirements for successfully using the `Close` redeemer are:

-1. All beacons among tx inputs must be burned.
+1. All beacons among Tx inputs must be burned.
 2. The staking credential must signal approval:
     - pubkey must sign
     - script must be executed in the same tx